sjayawardena/p2-capital-cities-quiz/README.md

 #### Final Score and End Message

-- Underneath the end screen hero image detailed already, the user is shown their final score out of 12, along with a message approriate to their score range.
+- Underneath the end screen hero image detailed already, the user is shown their final score out of 12, along with a message appropriate to their score range.
 - The message for a score between 1 and 4 is: "Tough luck!"
 - The message for a score between 5 and 8 is: "Good effort!"
 - The message for a score between 9 and 12 is: "Well done!